jusadocode/TaskTracker/README.md

 # TaskTracker

+Project was created while learning C# winforms for desktop application development together with SQL server to store and maintain used data.

-Winforms application for tracking your tasks on different projects/sections.
+### Winforms application for tracking your tasks on different projects/sections.